SiRi13/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the [second code cell](https://github.com/SiRi13/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb#basic-summary-1) of the IPython notebook.
+The code for this step is contained in the [third code cell](Traffic_Sign_Classifier.ipynb#basic-summary-1) of the IPython notebook.

 I used the numpy library to calculate summary statistics of the traffic signs data set: